 To replace a recipe calling for canned pumpkin with pumpkin puree from a fresh sugar pumpkin, place the puree in a colander and allow it to drip for about thirty minutes.

+You can also use any winter squash, often with even better flavor.
 Pumpkin and winter squash are in the same family, tightly knit cousins.
-In some cultures where these vegetables have been mainstays, you will find winter squash being used where the label on the final product is “pumpkin”.
+In some cultures where these vegetables have been mainstays, you will find winter squash being used where the label on the final product is “pumpkin.”
 Pumpkin empanadas are a good example of this.
 Take a bite out of one of these Mexican pastries and you will swear it is pumpkin.
 In all likelihood it is from a Hubbard squash: dark yellow, dense flesh, very sweet…a perfect “pumpkin” puree.